Senior Barclays executive denies knowledge of Libor rate rigging

 “I would have done,” replied Bagguley.

-Bagguley, who was Merchant’s direct supervisor for a time, described him as a “work friend” and the Iceland trip as a weekend away for a group that worked on the same desk.
-He said he hadn’t communicated with Merchant since 2012.

-“You are distancing yourself from your friendship for obvious reasons,” Davies said.

-The prosecution told the court on April 7 that Merchant, the former line manager of Pabon and Reich, alleged in SFO interviews in March 2014 that his Barclays bosses, including Bagguley, had known of and approved the practice of seeking to influence the bank’s Libor rates.
+On April 7, the prosecution told the court that Merchant, the former line manager of Pabon and Reich, alleged to the SFO in March 2014 that his Barclays bosses, including Bagguley, had known of and approved the practice of seeking to influence the bank’s Libor rates.

-But Bagguley said from the material he had seen during subsequent investigations that he was only aware of one such example, which involved Merchant.
+But Bagguley said from the material he had seen during subsequent investigations, he was only aware of one such example, which involved Merchant.

 Barclays declined to comment.